DSharpPlus/DSharpPlus/docs/articles/commands/var_args_parameters.md

 # VarArg Parameters

 When creating a command, you may want to have a parameter that can accept multiple arguments.
 This is useful for commands that require a list of items, such as a list of users or a list of numbers.
-This was previously supported in the `CommandsNext` and `SlashCommands` extensions through the `params` keyword.
+This was previously supported in the `CommandsNext` extension through the `params` keyword.

 ```csharp
 [Command("echo")]